zaufi/zaufi.github.com/kate-cpp-helper-plugin.md

     </div>
 </div>

+The package provide a sample set of rules which could be found at `/usr/share/apps/kate/plugins/katecpphelperplugin/sample.sanitizer-rules`.
+Use import to get them.

 The _Other Settings_ page contains options related to `#include` directives and a code completer.
 The plugin has action (default key is <kbd>Shift+F10</kbd>) to copy `#include` statement with current file into a clipboard, so you may switch a document and just paste it.
 The first option in a